 SAT diving enables divers to live and work at depths greater than 50m for days or even weeks at a time.
 This allows for a greater economy of work and enhanced safety for the divers, since, after working in the water, the divers can rest and live in a dry pressurized habitat onboard the DSV at the same pressure as the work depth.
 A mixture of helium and oxygen (Heliox) is typically used for breathing as such removes the risk of illness and allows divers to remain in a saturated state for as long as 28 days and operate at depth to 600m

 Team size consists of a minimum of two Diving Supervisors, one Life Support Supervisor, 1 Life Support Technician, two divers, two stand-by divers on the surface that are saturation qualified, and a dive technician.

 Modular saturation diving systems may be used onboard the main deck of a vessel, such as a Multi-Purpose Support Vessel.
-This mode of diving operation is more weather sensitive as the diving bell is deployed over the side of the vessel versus an integrated diving spread which deploys the diving bell from the center line of the vessel hull.
+This mode of the diving operation is more weather-sensitive as the diving bell is deployed over the side of the vessel versus an integrated diving spread which deploys the diving bell from the centre line of the vessel hull.

 Remote Operate Vehicle (ROV): All DSV with come complete with at least one work class ROV and may even have two.
 Work class ROV’s large enough to carry sensors and/or manipulators.
 Larger work class ROV’s also often have multiplexing capability that allows additional sensors and tools to operate without being “hardwired” through the umbilical system.
 Depending on the type the size of ROV some may be rated to work in up to 4000m of water.
 Other common equipment used in conjunction with the ROV are: